 BDB's overflow page allocation behavior means that the file system transfer unit must be carefully selected to avoid performance conflicts with BDB.
 For example, with a file system transfer unit of 4,096 bytes and the default BDB page size of 16,384 bytes, only 4,122 bytes on each overflow page are used (4,096 for the data, and 26 bytes for BDB's internal meta-data), wasting the remaining $\frac{3}{4}$ of the page.
 This not only wastes space, but hurts performance because useless data needs to be sent to and from the disk.
 With a database page size of 4,096 and an equal transfer size, 26 bytes of meta-data are stored on the first overflow page and only 4,070 bytes of actual file-system data can be stored.
 On the second overflow page only the remaining 26 bytes of file-system data are stored-wasting nearly half of the space.
-One possible solution is to use a non-standard transfer unit of 4,070 for our file system.
-Although, well-behaved applications should execute the fstat system call to find the optimal transfer unit, poorly-behaved applications do not and memory-mapped accesses inherently require standard page-sized access.
-The solution we have chosen is to use 64KB database pages, which allowed several full 4,096 byte transfer units to fit within the tree nodes (without the need for overflow pages).
+Because of these considerations, we have chosen to use a transfer unit of 4,070 for our file system.
+Although this is a non-standard size, well-behaved applications should execute the fstat system call to find the optimal transfer unit stored in the st\blksize field.
+Poorly behaved applications work as expected, but with degraded performance.
+Our benchmarks show that when using a 4,096 block size, there is a 4% slow down for sequential reads, and an 18% slow down for sequential writes.
+Random operations have a greater performance penalty, because they do not benefit from locality as the sequential workloads do: reads are slowed by 48.4% and writes by 57.1%.

-We have also found that using database cursors is essential for good sequential ACM Transactions on Storage, Vol. 3, No. 2, May 2007.
+We have also found that using database cursors is essential for good sequential read performance.
+Simply iterating through the Data database using the GET FSL Technical Report, No. FSL-06-01, January 2006.

-read performance.
-Simply iterating through the Data database using the GET primitive without cursors can be twice as slow as sequentially reading the file with a cursor.
-Therefore, whenever possible we use cursor reads with the more efficient DB_NEXT flag instead of simple GET operations.
+primitive without cursors can be twice as slow as sequentially reading the file with a cursor.
+Therefore, whenever possible we use cursor reads with the more efficient DB\NEXT flag instead of simple GET operations.
 We do not use write cursors as they are incompatible with transactions, and require locking an entire database environment.